phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 ## Resync Icepack in CICE

-As indicated [above](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance/#pull-rebase), you will want to update the Icepack submodule whenever you change branches or pull from another repository or branch.
+As indicated in the [pull and rebase section](https://github.com/CICE-Consortium/About-Us/wiki/Git-Workflow-Guidance/#pull-rebase), you will want to update the Icepack submodule whenever you change branches or pull from another repository or branch.
 You can do that with

       git submodule sync
       git submodule update --init